eclab/grains/README.md

 An evolving drone synthesizer using the same additive synthesis technique as Booker.
 Requires Mozzi.

-Status: Working
+Status: Working.
+Pretty hissy for same reason as Booker.

 ## Booker

 A Hammond Organ simulator with a built-in Leslie and a variety of organ drawbar combinations.
 Requires Mozzi.

-Status: Working, but it pushes Mozzi to its limits I think.
+Status: Working, but it pushes Mozzi to its limits I think, and so is pretty hissy.

 ## Pattern